remix-run/react-router/packages/react-router-dom/docs/api/HashRouter.md

 ## basename: string

 The base URL for all locations.
+A properly formatted basename should have a leading slash, but no trailing slash.

 ```js
 <HashRouter basename="/calendar"/>